Title and statement of responsibility area

 On April 6, 2010, the School of the Arts, Media and Culture (SAMC) was launched in Freedom Hall.
 Angela Konrad, Assistant Dean, welcomed those gathered, and Dean David Squires spoke on his vision for the School.
 SAMC’s first two professional programs - a Bachelor of Arts in Corporate Communications and a Bachelor of Fine Arts in Acting - were announced in June and offered in September.

 In June 2021, Trinity Western University announced the closure of the Theatre program, a result from the Institution Prioritization Process (IPP) that led to additional program closures.
 The University cited insufficient enrolment, limited opportunity for enrolment growth in Theatre, and significant operating expenditures relative to tuition fees to sunset this program.
-The Theatre program is set to close 2024.
+The Theatre program closed spring 2024, and was the last Christian-based theatre program that offered a drama major.

 Custodial history